dev-mgkaung/programming_ebook/README.md

 Are You looking source code for production level or large project or bloc pattern sample code?
 Sure , this is best practise sample code for flutter beginner.
 (Project structure is simply and easy to maintain) I suggest for you .
 You need to learn Bloc pattern .
 Sorry My english is not good.
+Let me say this project is not complete .
+I always add new code , new feature by daily to complete project.

 Project Structure
 --------